harryhanYuhao/guide_for_self_studying_programming/src/introduction/what_is_a_computer.md

 # What is a Computer

-A computer consists of hardware and software.
-Hardware includes the keyboard, the chips, and anything that exists physically.
-Hardware alone does not help much, as human can not understand eletronic signals.
-This is where software comes in, which helps human communicate with the hardware.

-## Software

-There are two types of software: system software and application software.
-Operating system is system software.
-It works closely with the hardware and provide interface on which other software can operate.

-Application software are the ones user can use directly.
-They often depends on the system software for operation.

-### Operating System

-Operating system (OS) is likely the most important software.
-It helps human and other softwares communicate with the computer hardware.
-Windows, MacOS, Ubuntu, Android, iOS are some of the well-known operating system.

-To put precisely:

-> \[Operating system is\] an intermediary between the user of the computer and the computer hardware. [^OS Concept]

-Operating system is magical software that allow users to send instruction to the silicon chips by using the keyboard, and return the chips' respond in human-readable forms.
-Without operating system, it is impossible for human to interact with the computer, and the computer will of no use.

-Common operating systems include Windows, MacOS, and the series of Linux distributions.
-There are many less known ones.
-The BSD and Solaris belongs to the Unix family.
-AmigaOS, OS/2, BeOS, RISC OS, MorphOS, and Haiku were famous in their days.
-Minix is another one designed for teaching.

-Operating system, however, is **not**

-1. related to the hardware.
-Just like any other software any operating system, idealy, can run on any hardware
-1. related to user interface and appearence.

-### Choosing an Operating System

-The most popular operating systems for personal computer is MacOS and Windows.
-They are also the only preinstalled operating system for most commercially available computers.

-Linux is overwhelmingly more popular, however, among professional servers and super computers.
-Since 2017, all of the top 500 super computer runs on Linux.

-Linux is also suitable for personal use.

-If you have not used Linux before, I encourage all to try it, as it is a superior OS for writing code in most circumstances.

-Check [Choosing OS](./choosing_os.md) session for a detailed comparison of Linux, MacOS, and Windows.
+The computer is such a powerful and magical machine, that many fail to reailise that it is just made from preconfigured electronic circuits.

+The electronic circuits are hardwares, and all the rules the hardwares follow are the software.

 ## Hardware: what constitutes a computer

 Computer hardwares are the phyical objects which constitutes the computer in the real world.
 Most of the computer hardwares are made of comlex electronic circuits made of semiconductors.
 Those circuits, in theory, are no different from the battery-and-wire circuit one could make on a circuit board, but in a much smaller scale.

 Computer hardware can be divided into two categories: peripheral hardware and core hardware.

 Peripheral hardware includes the screen, keyboard, mouse, speaker, trackpad, etc.
 A computer can function properly without peripheral hardwares.
 Yes, without a screen or keyboard, you may not interact directly with the computer, but the computer can still run perfectly and can receive instructions in other forms, such as via the internet.
-In comparison, a computer will not function without core hardwares, which includes the CPU, GPU, ram, motherboard, disk, etc.
+In comparison, a computer will not function without _**core hardwares**_, which includes the CPU, GPU, ram, motherboard, disk, etc.

 Check these videos[^Assembling Computer] to see how different hardwares are assembled in a computer, these [^Low Level Stuff] for how computer hardware works in the electronic circuits level.

 Peripheral hardware matters little for our purpose.